Justinbomwell/COP4610_project_1/README.txt

   - Frees all of the allocated memory.

 Known Bugs/Unfinished Portions:
--GUYS MAKE SURE TO INFORM THEM OF 1.
-WHEN IT HAPPENDS.
-2. WHY IT HAPPENDS.
-3. HOW WE ATTEMPTED TO FIX IT
 1. Bug: When changing directory into the subdirectory the prompt does not print out whole working directory and just the directory it is currently in
     - It is happening because there is no resolution of the directory name when the directory is changed
     - Tried to solve it by putting a shortRes function before the directory is changed but getenv("PWD") only returns the name of the directory it is in and not the previous directories seperated by '/'
 2. Bug: Background processing prints "junk" after a job finishes in the [pid number] section.
 Occurs in RUNTIME.
       - Example input:
           ls &